HaoZeke/artn-plugin/README.rst

 Interface with engine
 =====================

-Two interfaces has been developed for the moment:
+Two interfaces are developed for the moment:

 - **Quantum ESPRESSO**: To use it read the :ref:`installation`.
 - **LAMMPS**.
 Two versions exist depending on the version of LAMMPS.